srikarkasyap/Python-scripting/README.md

 - It is capable of exception handling and interfacing with the Amoeba operating system.
 - The language uses interpretter means the script will run line-by-line.

+- These are 2 logo of python :
 - https://community-cdn-digitalocean-com.global.ssl.fastly.net/assets/tutorials/images/large/python.png?1511889799
 - https://www.tutorialspoint.com/python/images/python-mini.jpg